mlafeldt/docker-simianarmy/docs/configuration.md

 | simianarmy.calendar.isMonkeyTime | /simianarmy/calendar/ismonkeytime | SIMIANARMY_CALENDAR_ISMONKEYTIME |
 | ... | ... | ... |

+See [Configuration Properties](configuration-properties.md) for a list of all available properties.

 ## Via Environment Variables

 That being said, here is how to configure the Simian Army via environment variables: